Rachel Reeves is undermined by a ‘spend now, pay later’ prime minister

 For all that Starmer attacks Farage for his unfunded fantasy tax cuts and spending promises, the prime minister is engaged in a bit of low-level Trussonomics himself, making promises without knowing how to pay for them – and hoping that the chancellor can sort it out later.

-It is beginning to look as if the government’s plan is to cross its fingers and hope for a miracle.
+It is beginning to look as if the government plans to cross its fingers and hope for a miracle.
 Morgan McSweeney, the prime minister’s chief of staff, has had some success in ensuring message discipline, getting all ministers to repeat the phrase “the Plan for Change” as often as possible.

 By the time of the Budget this autumn, however, the slogan might be that it is time for “a Change of Plan”.